 - Serve warm- softer and comforting .

 This is a sweet but really rewarding dessert or how we Indians call it ‘mishti’.
-One of my favorites and it is really easy to make though you need to get the right consistency of the dough.
+It is one of my favorites and is really easy to make though you need to get the right consistency of the dough.
 Once the fried dough ball is in the syrup, it acts like a sponge soaking up all the rose, cardamon flavor and the saffron color from the saffron strands.
-These balls look like a pot of gold drowned in a ‘rich’, shiny, velvety coat and in this case, I mean rich in the sense of the hefty price of saffron as well as the color which is infused into the syrup.
+These milk balls look like a pot of gold drowned in a ‘rich’, shiny, velvety coat and in this case, I mean rich in the sense of the hefty price of saffron as well as the color which is infused into the syrup.

 Always try and do not give up after a failure.
 Hope this recipe works and you can enjoy this delicacy just like I did.